saurabhkara/Redux-Practice/README.md

 # Redux Redux-thunk Revision

-<h3> Redux- It is Predictable JavaScript state management library </h3>
+<h3> Redux- It is predictable JavaScript state management library </h3>

 <h3> Its works on three Principle </h3>